| Letter AF-8 | Request for Administrative Review Denied — Good Cause Not Established |

 City/State/ZIP Code

-We are writing about your request to lower the fee amount we said your lawyer, Susan
+We are writing about your request to lower the fee amount we said your representative,

-Jones, can charge for her work on your claim.
+Susan Jones, can charge for their work on your claim.

 services.
 The law also allows us to review decisions about the fee for those services.

-When we approve a representative's fee we consider the purpose of the Social Security
+When we authorize a representative's fee we consider the purpose of the Social Security

 -